DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 An authenticated client using MASQUE features appears to observers as a regular HTTPS client.
 Observers only see that HTTP/3 or HTTP/2 is being used over an encrypted channel.
 No part of the exchanges between client and server may stick out.
-Note that traffic analysis is currently considered out of scope.
+Note that traffic analysis is discussed in {{traffic-analysis}}.

 ## Invisibility of the Server